Randy Pauly, Principal Email: firstname.lastname@example.org Phone: 763-691-8605

 I look forward to another great year at Isanti Middle School!
 Go Big Blue!

 Attendance - It is important for students to attend school and class, on time, every day and every period.

 Encore - Encore is an opportunity for students to receive homework help and support for current classroom work on Monday's and Wednesday's from 3-4pm.

-Targeted Services - Targeted Services is an opportunity for students to recieve extra support and tutoring in Math and Reading on Tuesday's (Math) and Thursday's (Reading) from 3-5pm during the months of November to April.
+Targeted Services - Targeted Services is an opportunity for students to receive extra support and tutoring in Math and Reading on Tuesday's and Thursday's from 3-5pm.

 Teacher Office Hours - Contact teachers to see when there is an opportunity for students to get some extra help.
 Some teachers have specific times they are available, other teachers have more flexibility.
 A phone callor email or review of their classroom syllabus with your student may provide you the answer about availability.

 Academic Progress - Monitoring your student's academic progress regularly can help you partner with the school and provide your student with the necessary supports for them to be successful.

 The primary purpose of grading is to communicate student achievement to students, parents, school administration, post secondary institutions, and employers.
 (Ken O'Conner, Emphasis on Summative vs Formative)